fss-fmi/sugaming/docs/wiki/From-a-Task-to-a-Feature---Workflow-Description.md

 ---

 To publish to the `production` environment, you will need to create a SemVer release.
 Semantic Versioning (SemVer) is a versioning scheme for software that uses a three-part number, major.minor.patch, to convey information about the nature of changes.
-In this project we use the [jscutlery/semver](https://github.com/jscutlery/semver) package for creating and managing workspace versions.
+In this project, we use the [jscutlery/semver](https://github.com/jscutlery/semver) package for creating and managing workspace versions.

 > [!IMPORTANT]
-> Note that everyone can create a SemVer release, but only code owners can push it to the repository.
+> Everyone can create SemVer releases, but only code owners can push them to the repository.

 To create a versioned release, first make sure you have changed the current branch to `main` and have pulled the latest changes from the remote repository: